 The ever-amazing Jacqui from Tuckaway Shores assumed that as visitors to the area we might enjoy spending Saturday at the Kennedy Space Center, the region’s most popular attraction.
-Her assumption was correct, and we were stoked to learn that she had pre-arranged our visit through Florida’s Space Coast, the regional tourism board.
+Her assumption was correct, and we were stoked to learn that she had pre-arranged our tour through Visit Space Coast, the regional tourism board.

 It took us about an hour to drive from the resort to the Kennedy Space Center Visitor Complex.
 If we had read our confirmation email better where it stated that we should “arrive as close to 9 AM as possible,” we would have made a point to leave earlier that morning.
 Although the park was not overcrowded, time did not allow us to see all the attractions.
 Alas, even rule-following abstract-sequential personalities like me suffer the occasional oversight.